lukedupin/django_json_api/README.md

 		return jsonResponse( request, {...})

 Perhaps we have optional arguments and we want to iterate through them?
+No problem.
+All key value pairs are captured inside the variable req_args.  req_args can be used in conjuction with function parameters:

     #Notice we don't have to have all the parameters listed in reqArgs
     #req_args will get all variables @reqArgs deals with